Jared Goff Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Season Stats

-- He's also contributed in the ground game, with 87 rushing yards (5.4 ypg) on 17 carries.
+- He has tacked on 87 rushing yards on 17 carries, averaging 5.4 yards per game.

-- The Lions, who rank 28th in the NFL in points scored, have attempted a pass 58.3% of the time while running the ball 41.7% of the time.
+- The Lions have thrown the football in 58.3% of their plays from scrimmage this year while running the ball 41.7% of the time.
+This offensive attack ranks 28th in the NFL in points scored.

-- Goff has thrown 50 passes in the red zone this season, 44.6% of his team's red zone plays.
+- Goff accounts for 44.6% of his team's red zone plays, with 50 of his 464 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Goff's matchup with the Packers.